lucteo/ghaction-conan-cmake/README.md

 # ghaction-cmake

-This is a github action for projects that use cmake.
+This is a github action for projects that use conan and cmake.
 It builds, tests and installs the project.
 It can also be used to to run the tests with valgrind and clang sanitizers, and to run clang-tidy and clang-format on the source.